jlan84/train-to-busan-parsing-assignment/assignment.md

 After entering the debugger, to see if `text_lc` evaluated correctly type `n` which evaulates the line and then type `text_lc` to see what its value is.

-An especially valuable use of the debugger is to insert a `breakpoint()` on a line immediately before you have code that gives you some kind of execuation error.
+An especially valuable use of the debugger is to insert a `breakpoint()` on a line immediately before you have code that gives you some kind of execution error.
 You'll be able to query variables (like you did with `text_lc` above) to see if they contain the values you think they do!

 `q` quits the debugger.